Reviews You Can Rely On

 Heavy and bulky

-The Baffin Impact is a huge, heavy boot with extreme warmth made for the harshest of conditions.
-Our testers could not imagine ever having cold feet in these boots.
-These boots combine a removable synthetic liner with a thin layer of fixed insulation on the inside of the shell.
-The sole is quite thick, and the footbed has a honeycomb pattern to add height and trap warm air beneath the foot.
-Every aspect of this boot is designed for warmth and proved to be one of the warmest winter boots we have tested.
+The Baffin Impact is a big, heavy boot with extreme warmth built for the harshest of conditions.
+“I could not imagine ever having cold feet in these boots,” our lead reviewer remarked.
+These boots combine a removable synthetic liner with a thin layer of fixed insulation inside the shell.
+The sole is rather thick, and the footbed features a honeycomb design to add height and trap warm air under the foot.
+Every aspect of this boot is made for warmth and proved to be one of the warmest models we have tested.

 Many of the features that provide so much warmth also make the Impact unsuitable for anyone who doesn't spend much time standing around in below-zero temperatures.
 These boots are thick, bulky, and extremely heavy.
 Walking short distances or doing things around the yard was a chore for our testers, and forget about long hikes in deep snow.
 It has so much insulation that it made our feet float when walking through a creek to check for water resistance.
 In the same creek, we immediately noticed that the seams were not waterproof as the liquid poured inside where the upper and lower meet.
 These boots will keep your feet warm, but beyond that, they aren't super versatile.
 If you don't need quite so much warmth, check out the Bogs Bozeman Tall for a tall, durable weather-resistant boot.